telefonicaid/iotagent-node-lib/doc/expressionLanguage.md

 ### Available functions

 There are several predefined JEXL transformations avaliable to be used at any JEXL expression.
 The definition of those transformations and their javascript inmpementation can be found at jexlTransformsMap.js.

-The library module also exports a method '''iotAgentLib.dataPlugins.expressionTransformation.setJEXLTransforms(Map)''' to be used by specific IoTAgent implementations in order to incorporate extra transformations to this set.
+The library module also exports a method `iotAgentLib.dataPlugins.expressionTransformation.setJEXLTransforms(Map)` to be used by specific IoTAgent implementations in order to incorporate extra transformations to this set.
 It is important to remark that the lib jexlTransformsMap cannot be overwritten by the API additions.
 The idea behind this is to be able to incorporate new trasformations from the IoTAgent configuration file in a fast and tactic way.

 Current common transformation set: